dgruninger97/Project/docs/notebook.md

 in order to purchase a drink of their choosing.
 Then, the presentation layer will call down to the PointOfSalesApplication, which is standard, so there will be no deviation on iOS or Android devices.
 Our PointOfSales App will then call the machine that the user ordered the drink on, and the machine will then have the information needed in order to start making the drink of the user's choosing.
 Then the PointOfSales App will make a call to the REST API wrapper in order to store the data in the REST API and in the database.
-(The REST API wrapper is used because if we decide that we want to use another API in the future, we will be prepared and will only have to change our wrapper.)
-The REST API wrapper both stored needed data in both SQL and NoSQL datbases, therefor sort of acting like a data mapper.
-However, it also functions as an object view of the machine and the coffee, and allows cruicial information for CM2W to be stored, **without using application sttae.** The client then has the ability to check statuses of orders by making calls on the same application (with more priveleges).
+(The REST API wrapper is used instead of just REST API because if we decide that we want to use another API in the future, we will be prepared and will only have to change our wrapper.)
+The REST API wrapper both stored needed data in both SQL and NoSQL databases, therefore sort of acting like a data mapper.
+However, it also functions as an object view of the machine and the coffee, and allows crucial information for CM2W to be stored, **without using application state.** The client then has the ability to check statuses of orders by making calls on the same application (with more privileges).
 These calls will also go through the REST API wrapper and access data in the SQL database and the NoSQL database.

+### Rainy Day Tests

+One of the reasons I believe my design does a good job is because I am able to properly handle cases where the system may encounter failures.